Health Systems and Health Equity Research Group

 (416) 535-8501 ext.
 6625

-Dr. Brian Rush is a Scientist Emeritus and former Head of Health Systems Research in the Social and Epidemiological Research Department at CAMH and Professor in the Departments of Psychiatry and Public Health Sciences at University of Toronto.
+Dr. Brian Rush is a Scientist Emeritus and former Head of Health Systems Research at the Institute for Mental Health Policy Research at CAMH and Professor in the Departments of Psychiatry and Public Health Sciences at University of Toronto.

 Areas of Research